 Look at what you do every day and see if you can replace throwaway items with reusable ones, such as washable food and drink containers for your lunch.
 Eat inside the restaurant instead of using a takeaway container, and bring along a refillable water bottle when you play sports.

-News Stream Recycle Reduce
+Kiwi Recycling News Recycle Reduce

 A growing appetite for effective recycling has seen more than 70,000 RecycleKiwi waste separation bin stickers distributed throughout New Zealand.
 RecycleKiwi, a public education programme to help improve waste management, was launched 20 months ago by commercial cleaning company CrestClean.